Skip to content

 https:// blueberryillustrations.com/childrens-book-illustrations

 You can also do a Google search.
 Just please be careful.
-Be sure to review a portfolio of their work and books they’ve done.
+Be sure to review a portfolio of their work and the books they’ve done.
 But keep in mind that even if you review an illustrator’s portfolio, it doesn’t mean that’s what you’ll be getting.
 I’ve seen this happen many times.

 So, you can see that self-publishing a children’s picture book can get pretty expensive.